Alberto Santos-Dumont: Mountaineering, motorsports and ballooning

 In 1891, when he was 18, Santos-Dumont visited Europe.
 In England he spent a few months practising his English, and in France he climbed Mont Blanc.
 This adventure, at an altitude of almost 5,000 metres, gave him a taste for heights.
 The following year, his father had a serious accident, and released Alberto from parental care on 12 February 1892, advising him to focus on learning mechanics, chemistry, and electricity.
 With that, Alberto left the Ouro Preto Mining Engineering School and returned to France where he took part in motor racing and cycling.
 He also began technical and scientific studies with a professor of Spanish origin named Garcia.
 In 1894 Santos-Dumont travelled to the United States, visiting New York, Chicago, and Boston.
 Around this time he went on to study at Merchant Venturers' Technical College, but never graduated.
 Agenor Barbosa described Santos-Dumont in this period as a "student of little diligence, or rather, not at all studious for 'theories', but of admirable practical and mechanical talent and, since then, revealing himself in everything, of inventive genius", but who was later described by Agnor as someone focused on aviation from when "...'explosion engines' began to succeed."

-In 1897, independent and heir to an immense fortune which he invested in the development of his projects, applied in the stock market, allowing him to work without being accountable to any investor – was 24 years old – Santos-Dumont left for France, where he hired professional aeronauts to teach him ballooning, after reading the book Andrée – Au Pôle Nord en ballon, about Andrée's Arctic balloon expedition.
+In 1897, independent and heir to an immense fortune which he invested in the development of his projects, applied in the stock market, allowing him to work without being accountable to any investor.
+At 24 years of age, Santos-Dumont left for France, where he hired professional aeronauts to teach him ballooning after reading the book Andrée – Au Pôle Nord en ballon.
 On 23 March 1898, he made his first ascent in a Lachambre & Machuron balloon at a cost of 400 francs, later saying that: "I will never forget the genuine pleasure of my first balloon ascent".
 That year, even before he was known as a balloonist, he began to be quoted by the media due to his involvement in motor racing.